By Michael Lanza

 4. It’s Not Experts-Only

 Beginners who can read a map can backpack the TCT.
 Throughout Grand Teton National Park, you will find trails that are well-constructed, obvious, and clearly marked, including signs at junctions.
-You can hike moderate days and still complete a Teton Crest Trail trip in three or four days, or take an overnight or weekend trip on a section of it.
+You can hike moderate days and still complete a Teton Crest Trail trip in four days, or take an overnight or weekend trip on a section of it.
 In many ways, backpacking the Teton Crest Trail is relatively beginner-friendly.

 5. It’s Drop-Dead Beautiful